Fabrimat/Nips/README.md

-Lolas actually is just an ip scanner.
+Nips is a Ip and Port scanner.